aws-samples/serverless-samples/apigw-eventbridge-schema-validation/cicd-driven-solution/README.md

 ## GitHub Actions Pipeline
 [GitHub Actions](https://docs.github.com/en/actions/about-github-actions/understanding-github-actions) is a CI CD platform that allows you to automate your build, test, and deployment pipeline.
 You will use GitHub Actions to demonstrate how to automatically update and rollback event schemas from Amazon EventBridge.
 This solution builds on the [Lambda Driven Schema Updater](https://github.com/aws-samples/serverless-samples/tree/main/apigw-eventbridge-schema-validation#lambda-driven-schema-updater), using a GitHub Actions workflow to check for new schema versions, update the API Gateway model, run integration tests and rollback the schema if tests are unsuccessful.

-You can find the YAML definition for the pipeline at .github/workflows/updateSchema.yml.
+You can find the YAML definition for the pipeline at .github/workflows/surgical-event-pipeline.yml.
 This workflow is configured to run on Ubuntu Linux with a supported version of Node.js to run the schema update logic.
 Environment variables are required to run effectively and are covered in more detail in the next section.
-The integration test step runs a specific test file, allowing you to configure one test per workflow execution to more easily test different event stages.
-Each integration test is labeled according to the event stage (i.e. stage1-integration.test.mjs) and stored under the \_\_tests__ directory.
+The integration test step runs a specific test file, allowing you to configure one test per workflow execution to test different event stages.
+Each integration test is labeled according to the [event stage](../README.md#stages-of-event-evolution) (i.e. stage1-integration.test.mjs) and stored under the \_\_tests__ directory.
 If an integration test fails, the current schema applied to API Gateway will be rolled back to the previous version.
 If tests pass, the newly applied schema version will remain.

 <!-- *********************************** TODO: Add visual here of the workflow